Modeling

 Hint

-This function is performed by Arty, our AI modeller.
+This function is performed by Arty, our AI Modeler.
 Please note, that this function requires a separate license.
 Please also refer to the notes on using the AI feature.

 How do I change the size, line breaks and the position of text fields (labels)?